matiascecchetto/adepto-exercise/README.md

 and ensure the `JDBC URL` matches the one defined in the `application.yml` file: jdbc:h2:file:~/simple-shift-db

 **Note 1**: removing the `database_init` file, which will be placed in your home by default, will reset the database.
-**Note 2**: if the database is not initialised properly, run the SQL file from this web console.

 ## Flyway